 This immune booster is composed of 8 important ingredients, including Turmeric, Ginger, Echinacea, Elderberry, Quercetin, Vitamin C, and more.
 All these ingredients are packed in a single capsule to maintain your chicken’s healthy immune system.

-Is The Hen Sick If She lays An Egg With A Tail?
+Is The Hen Sick If She Lays an Egg With A Tail?

 Knowing whether she is sick could be quite difficult if this is your first time raising chickens.
 This is because hens are often secretive.
 It would be easier for you to say if a hen is sick when you know the signs and symptoms of an ill chicken.